TimUnderhay/ngx-panzoom/README.md

 - Zoom using mouse wheel, touch surface, double click, or API controls tied to your own UI.
 - Pan using click/touch and drag, or API calls.
 When releasing the mouse button or touch surface whilst panning, the pan will come to a gradual stop.

-# Differences From the Original
+# Differences From the Original AngularJS Version

 - The pan-zoom service has been eliminated.
 - **Free zoom** - zooming is no longer limited to switching between two distinct zoom levels.
 Zoom can now be smoothly and freely controlled using the mouse wheel or trackpad.